-Pursuant to their employment agreements, Mr. Butler, Dr. Gardner and Dr. Shalwitz are eligible to receive certain payments and benefits in the event that the executive's employment is terminated by us without "cause" (as defined in the applicable employment agreement), the executive terminates his employment with us for "good reason" (as defined in the applicable employment and Dr. Shalwitz (but not Mr. Butler), the executive is terminated in connection with or within six months following a "change of control" (as defined in the applicable employment agreement).
+Pursuant to their employment agreements, Mr. Butler, Dr. Gardner and Dr. Shalwitz are eligible to receive certain payments and benefits in the event that the executive's employment is terminated by us without "cause" (as defined in the applicable employment agreement), the executive terminates his employment with us for "good reason" (as defined in the applicable employment agreement) or, with respect to Dr. Gardner and Dr. Shalwitz (but not Mr. Butler), the executive is terminated in connection with or within six months following a "change of control" (as defined in the applicable employment agreement).
+As described below, effective as of March 3, 2014, we entered into a new executive severance agreement with each of Mr. Butler and Dr. Shalwitz.
+These executive severance agreements supersede the provisions regarding post-separation severance and benefits and equity acceleration in connection with a change of control included in Mr. Butler's and Dr. Shalwitz's employment agreements, which otherwise remain in effect in accordance with their terms.
+From and after